ValeriiZhyla/spring_learning_notes/Spring MVC/Spring MVC.md

 Idea: handle http the requests, react on them, perform some actions and return some response.
 Key element of Spring MVC is a Controller

+I'll use Spring project with Spring Web package.

 I'll run the application at localhost:8080, and perform endpoint tests with Postman.